abbbi/virtnbdbackup/README.md

-If an domain has configured custom kernel, initrd, loader or nvram images (usually the case if the domain boots from OVM UEFI BIOS), these files will be saved to the backup folder aswell.
+If an domain has configured custom kernel, initrd, loader or nvram images (usually the case if the domain boots from OVM UEFI BIOS), these files will be saved to the backup folder as well.

 # Restore examples